[alloy] Built 34 pages in 53ms

 Key behaviors:

 - Full pipeline.
-Runs the same Phase 1 + Phase 2 pipeline as
+Runs the same pipeline as

-alloy build.
-SSR runs if configured. - Excludes drafts.
+alloy build. - Excludes drafts.
 Draft content is hidden, matching production behavior.

 - Writes to